-The aim of this module is to engage you in supervised but independent work at an advanced level.
+The aim of this dissertation is to engage students in supervised but independent work at an advanced level.
 This will comprise designing an original empirical project.

-You will be encouraged to integrate and practice the skills acquired during the course and to plan an investigation at Masters level in an area of specific interest to you.
-Additionally you will be expected to demonstrate a critical and evaluative understanding of the research process including the ethics, issues and problems in empirical research within health psychology.
+Students will be encouraged to integrate and practice the skills acquired during the course and to plan an investigation at Masters level in an area of specific interest to them.
+Additionally students will be expected to demonstrate a critical and evaluative understanding of the research process including the ethics, issues and problems in empirical research within health psychology.

 2. Produce a research protocol and the accompanying documents required for a submission to the university research ethics review system.

 There are no scheduled classes.
-Sessions to support your work on this dissertation preparation module will be provided in M145PY Introducing professional practice in health psychology.
+Sessions to support your work on this dissertation preparation module will be provided in M152PY Introducing research informed practice in health psychology.
 Your work on this module should include meetings with your supervisory team to be arranged at mutually convenient times.

 Module disclaimer: We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.